eabatalov/jquery-core-nodom/README.md

 cocoonjs-jquery
 ===============

-Implementation of jQuery subset which works in CocoonJS runtime.
+Implementation of jQuery subset for running in CocoonJS Javascript runtime.